dandv/smartlook.github.io/_docs/sdk/xamarin.md

 Smartlook.Analytics.Setup("your-app-sdk-key");
 ```

-You can start and stop the recording any time by
+You can start and stop the recording and checking its status any time by

 ```cs
 Smartlook.Analytics.StartRecording();